From BR Bullpen

 Biographical Information

 An erratic southpaw who managed to stick around for 13 seasons despite his wildness, Tommy Byrne averaged nearly one walk per inning during his career - once walking 7 Tigers in one inning before being lifted.
-Led the A.L. in walks three times, hit-batsmen 5 times, and holds the A.L. record for most walks in an extra-inning game with 16.
-He won 15 or more games three times for the New York Yankees.
+He led the American League in walks three times, hit batsmen 5 times, and holds the AL record for most walks in an extra-inning game with 16.
+Still, he won 15 or more games three times for the New York Yankees.

-Byrne missed the 1944-1945 seasons due to military service.
-After his playing career, he later managed the 1963 Raleigh Mets.
+Byrne missed the 1944 and 1945 seasons due to military service during World War II.
+After his playing career, he managed the Raleigh Mets in 1963.
 He returned to his alma mater in Wake Forest, NC after his retirement and served as mayor of the city from 1973 to 1987.
 He died in 2007 at the age of 87.

 Notable Achievements